 This is a tricky one and it totally depends on your pre-existing sporting ability.
 If you are entirely new to the water it may take longer for you to get used to it than someone who has canoed, skateboarded or surfed since they were younger.
 If you are relatively fit, you will manage fabulously.
 Whatever pace you start at, and how long it takes you to get planning, you are still doing incredibly.
 A ballpark figure would be about two weeks of solid daily windsurfing to go from total beginner to being able to turn around and come back.

 Do I need to be able to swim?

 This really depends on the location.
-Hove Lagoon, in Brighton is prime location for beginners who are not especially strong swimmers.
-It's an inland lagoon that is waist deep with light, manoeuvrable kit, lifejackets and with no risk of drifting away, but challenging enough for more experienced sailors for skills based sessions.
+Hove Lagoon, in Brighton is a prime location for beginners who are not especially strong swimmers.
+It's an inland lagoon that is waist deep with light, maneuverable kit, lifejackets and with no risk of drifting away, but challenging enough for more experienced sailors for skills-based sessions.
 It is recommended if you are not a confident swimmer to start somewhere that IS NOT out of your depth.
 2XS Windsurfing Club at West Wittering allows you to stay in your depth for as long as you want whilst having a good run at certain tides.

 Is windsurfing dangerous?

 Windsurfing, like most water-sports is classed as an extreme sport.
 Extremely fun, but comes with risks, like most high action sports.
 Taking steps to reduce your potential risk such as taking classes at RYA certified centres, wearing a helmet, lifejacket, and always going out on the water with an up haul attached to your sail, and finally, always telling someone when you have gone out on the water.
 The rewards outweigh the risks in most windsurfers eyes.